ocrdu/arduino-webinterface-websocket/README.md

 This web interface communicates with the Arduino using a websocket on port 8080.

+The Arduino serves as both a web server and a websocket server.

 ### Libraries used:

 - https://github.com/arduino-libraries/WiFiNINA for WiFi connection and servers;